-Generally, students should not expect a tutorial to support this short course.
-Solutions to the problem sheet will be posted on Monday of Week 2 and students are asked to mark their own problems and notify their tutor.
+Students should not necessarily expect a tutorial to support this short course.
+Solutions to the problem sheet will be posted on Monday of Week 2 and students are asked to mark their own problems when no tutorial has been offered.